SwagataJ/SwagataJ/README.md

 ## Hey There! 👋

 I am Swagata.
 I am currently pursuing my Undergraduate degree in Computer Science from [Lakshmi Narain College of Technology and Science](https://lnct.ac.in/).
+I take pleasure in finding solutions for intractable problems.

 ## 🗣️ Languages